-DOE’s Carbon Capture Program, administered by the Office of Fossil Energy and implemented at the National Energy Technology Laboratory, is conducting research and development activities on advanced carbon capture technologies that have the potential to provide step-change reductions in both cost and energy penalty as compared to currently available technologies.
+DOE’s Carbon Capture Program, administered by the Office of Fossil Energy and implemented at the National Energy Technology Laboratory, is conducting research and development (R&D) activities on advanced carbon capture technologies that have the potential to provide step-change reductions in both cost and energy requirements as compared to currently available, 1st-Generation technologies.